 The cookies won’t have the same amazing flavor without the browned butter and won’t be as chewy with crisp edges, but they’ll still be tasty (and will NOT taste like coconut if you use refined coconut oil).

-I’d also recommend using good-quality dark chocolate and the optional espresso powder to compensate for the loss of flavor and texture.
+I’d also recommend using good-quality dark chocolate to compensate for the loss of flavor and texture.

 The coconut oil will harden in the dough, so before baking, let the cookie dough balls sit at room temperature for 20 minutes, or until pliable.
 If the dough balls have lost their shape, reshape them into balls before baking.